dontpanicdao/starknet-burner/burner/keyring/README.md

-## the wallet
+## the key ring

-The wallet is a web application that you embed in your web browser.
+keyring is a web application that you embed in your web browser.